jdcarroll/honestNetworking/README.md

 ```
 ### Known Bugs

-1. Nmap does take a few minutes to run and complete so if devices don't load right away.
+1. Nmap does take a few minutes to run and complete so if devices don't load right away just give it a minute.

 2. After you run the install script even though the browser gets kicked off you may need to do a page refresh to see the project.